Zendellll/EmbedBall/README.md

 pca_visualization.png
 tsne_visualization.png
 umap_visualization.png
-This ensures reproducibility and consistency when reviewing experiments.
-Extending the Project

 ## Contributing
 We welcome contributions to improve this project.
 Please submit issues or pull requests on the project's GitHub repository.<br>